 Firefox 60: with settings to display unsafe on HTTP pages

-Following Google's announcement of Chrome, the Mozilla Foundation is preparing by 60 and all newer versions of the program , two new options that will mark HTTP websites as "not secure" in the browser's address bar.
+Following Google's announcement of Chrome, the Mozilla Foundation is preparing from Firefox 60 and all newer versions of the browser, two new options that will mark HTTP sites as "unsafe" in the browser's address bar.

 It's obvious that the HTTPS protocol is being promoted across the web, and that the major browser manufacturers support the idea.firefox 60

-As we mentioned earlier, Google also announced this week that it plans to mark all HTTP sites as insecure starting with Chrome 68. tour is scheduled for release in mid-2018.
+As mentioned earlier, Google announced this week that it intends to point out that all HTTP sites are unsafe by Chrome 68.
+The browser is scheduled to be released in the middle of 2018.

 At the moment, it is not clear when Firefox will begin to point out HTTP web pages as unsafe, but we know that from the 60 version of Firefox will bring two options that will help this functionality.

-It should be mentioned that Firefox 60 will also be the next ESR version (from )
+Note that Firefox 60 will be the next version of ESR (from Extended Support Release)

 Below you will see how to configure these options (Firefox 60 or later version required):